 Krista’s dedication to her work is evident in all she does.
 From her skill with words to her amazing ability to enhance any story she looks at, I whole heartily recommend Krista for any editing project.

 Feedback is amazing and makes complete sense.
 It’s absolutely perfect and what I wanted to hear.

 his feedback is perfect!
 I remember saying in the beginning that something wasn’t right, and I’m so happy to see this looked at critically.
 I’m very happy that Krista is honest with me.

 Your commitment to polish your work starts here!
 Let’s find the perfect fit and ensure our schedules, styles, and expectations align.
 If the genre, cost, or other reason means you wish to choose another editor, than you will be refunded.

 For only 99 cents, credited to the full price of editing.
 You can start here today!

 If you don’t want to PAY for editing, here are some of my tips:

-- Focus on one type (developmental, structural, copy editing, and proofreading) of editing at a time (that means you read the whole thing at least 4 times in addition to above)
+- Focus on one type (developmental, structural, copy editing, and proofreading) of editing at a time.
+The simple math means you should be on draft 4 and read the whole thing at least 4 times by now.